zenorocha/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/products/managing-boms.md

     ![BOM Entries tab](./managing-boms/images/02.png)

 1. The _Mapped Products_ pane on the right lists all subparts.
-WHen users hover the mouse over the diagram, a plus sign appears.
+When users hover the mouse over the diagram, a plus sign appears.

     ![BOM Entries tab](./managing-boms/images/03.png)

-1. Click on the part of the diagram that is associated wih product (for example, _Fuel Injector 1_).
+1. Click on the part of the diagram that is associated with product (for example, _Fuel Injector 1_).
 1. Enter the following:

     * **Number**: 1 (order of the Mapped Products)